jaspector

 A Zoning Permit is required for any building, structure, or land use established, erected, constructed, reconstructed, enlarged, moved, or structurally altered in unincorporated Fillmore County, unless a statutory exemption applies.
 Exempt: non-residential farm buildings on qualifying farms (20+ acres, $1,000+/year farm products) per Nebraska Statute § 23-114.03, though waste handling facilities associated with farm buildings are not exempt.

-Typical processing time is Straightforward permits are typically issued within a few business days.
+Building permit processing times in unincorporated Fillmore County, NE typically run Straightforward permits are typically issued within a few business days.
 Conditional use, variance, and rezoning applications require Planning Commission or Board of Supervisors action, typically adding 30-60 days depending on meeting schedule..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Fillmore County, NE.
 The following work is generally exempt: Non-residential farm buildings on farmsteads of 20 or more acres producing $1,000 or more per year in agricultural products (Nebraska Statute § 23-114.03); Note: This exemption applies to county building permit requirements only.
 State-level permits (electrical, wastewater, stormwater) may still apply.; Waste handling facilities associated with farm buildings are NOT exempt even if the primary farm building is exempt..
 Note: The agricultural building exemption applies only to the county zoning permit.
 NDEE on-site wastewater permits, Nebraska State Electrical Division (NSED) electrical permits, and stormwater notices of intent may still be required.
 Confirm all applicable state and local requirements with the Zoning Administrator before commencing work.
+When in doubt, confirm with the local building department before starting work.